TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendLayout/Index.rst

 Backend Layout Simple Example
 =============================

-The following PageTsConfig example creates a simple Backend Layout consisting of two rows and just one Columns.
+The following PageTsConfig example creates a simple Backend Layout consisting of two rows and just one column.

 .. code-block:: typoscript